pm2-hive/pm2-hive.github.io/docs/full.md

 ## Check status, logs, metrics

-Now that you have started this application, you can check his status, logs, metrics and even get the online dashboard with <a href="https://pm2.io" target="_blank">pm2.io</a>.
+Now that you have started this application, you can check its status, logs, metrics and even get the online dashboard with <a href="https://pm2.io" target="_blank">pm2.io</a>.

 ### List managed applications